The Transalpine Adventure Part 2 – Mountain-Biking from Passo Stelvio to Lago di Garda

 The Seventh Day

 Now at this point in, all the descriptions of trails probably start to get a little samey, and even while riding them I now sometimes had a feel of déjà vu.
-But that is more a testament to how long our chosen route actually was then to the quality of the trails.
-And still, even if the days slowly started to blend together, I could basically see my skill grow before my very own eyes with every new trail.
+But that is more a testament to how long our chosen route actually was then to the trails' quality.
+Even if the days slowly started to blend, I could basically see my skill grow before my very own eyes with every new trail.
 And that was a truly awesome feeling.
-Anyways, after reaching the conclusion of our track at a gravel access road, we found out that those can be fun for mountain bikers as well.
+Anyways, after concluding our track at a gravel access road, we found out that those can be fun for mountain bikers as well.
 First, it was quite a steep and fast-paced descent, and secondly, there had been concrete drainages build into the trail at regular intervals.
 And their form provided us with a small, fast-paced jump track.

-We also got to know the harsher side of gravel roads, as we had our one and only puncture of the entire transalpine tour and this stretch of gravel.
-We had planned for this and brought spare inner tubes, so after just a quick fix, we were off and away again.
+We also got to know the harsher side of gravel roads, as we had our only puncture of the entire transalpine tour and this stretch of gravel.
+We had planned for this and brought spare inner tubes, so we were off and away again after just a quick fix.
 Now close to the town of Bormio, we reconnected to the road again.
 From here on out it was basically all uphill again towards the city of St. Catarina Valfura.
 Although what an uphill it was.
-There was a perfectly good road leading there, but since I had chosen mountain-bike on the komoot app, it thought to navigate us over some crazy steep forest roads hidden on the mountainside.
+There was an excellent road leading there, but since I had chosen mountain-bike on the komoot app, it thought to navigate us over some crazy steep forest roads hidden on the mountainside.
 Now in pure numbers of elevation gain, there was probably not a lot of difference in the two, but for a fact, we had a very steep and challenging climb, while the normal road just gently sloped up the valley down below us.
 And this is why you should really check your Komoot Tracks against other sources, especially if riding in unfamiliar places.
-This is a lesson, I had to learn the hard way throughout our adventure.
+This is a lesson.
+I had to learn the hard way throughout our adventure.

 We actually got lucky with the weather again.
 We arrived at our hotel for the night, shortly before a thunderstorm hit.
 We had quite a joke about our luck with narrowly avoided storms before we went to bed that night.